Arezookhalili/Arezookhalili.github.io/_posts/2024-07-01-Predicting-life-Insurance-Premium.md

 The result of this is that we are provided a number of test set validation results - and we can take the average of these to give a much more robust & reliable view of how our model will perform on new, unseen data!

 In the code below, I put this into place.
 I first specified that I wanted 4 "chunks" and then I passed in my regressor object, training set, and test set.
-I also specified the metric I wanted to assess with, in this case, I sticked to r-squared.
+I also specified the metric I wanted to assess with, in this case, I sticked to R-squared.

 Finally, I took a mean of all four test set results.
 ```python